emilyjanedev/emily-schur-brainflix-api/README.md

 - **`PORT`**: The port your server will run on.
 This should already be prefilled in `.env.example` but can be updated if necessary.
 - **`CORS_ORIGIN`**: The domain of your front-end.
 This allows the domain to access the server.
 This should already be prefilled in `.env.example` but can be updated if necessary.
 - **`DATA`**: The path to the JSON file storing video data.
 This should already be prefilled in `.env.example` but can be updated if necessary.
 - **`KEYS`**: The path to the JSON file storing registered API keys.
-This has been prefilled with the path to an empty "guest" version of the file.
-When you visit the `/register` endpoint of the API, your will recieve an API key, and it will be added to this file.
+This has been prefilled with the path to a "guest" version of the file that has a "guest" key already registered.
+When visiting the `/register` endpoint of the API, a usesr will recieve an API key, and it will be added to this file as a registered key.

 ### Running the Project